IntelligentServiceLab/BPMN-Plus-One/README.md

 ## Extension description:

-- The following extensions are based on [bpmn.io](https://bpmn.io/).
+- The following extensions are based on [bpmn.io](https://bpmn.io/) source code.
-- The content of the extension is saved in the model file with XML format.
+- The content of the extension can be saved as the model file with XML format.